PlagueVRC/RealFeel/README.md

 # RealFeel
 A Tool Created To Add Sex Toy Support
 To VRChat; A Free VR/Desktop Game On Steam.
+Works Regardless Of The EAC / EasyAntiCheat Update.

 No, This Is Not A Mod.
 It Is A Tool.